IS YOUR NEW VAN GOING TO

 How much do electric vans cost?

-As an Example – Nissan makes an Electic Van called the e-NV200 which has an OTR price of £26835, but there is a government grant available for up to £8000 available.
+As an example – Nissan makes an electric van called the e-NV200, the base model in this range has an OTR price of £24,033 (+ VAT), but there is a government grant available up to the value of £8,000 that goes towards the cost of the vehicle.

 Electric vans with the longest range?

-Range is factored by the Battery Capacity and driving style – the eNV200 has a brochure stating the range of 106 miles.
+Range is factored by the battery capacity and driving style – the e-NV200 has a brochure stating it has a range of 106 miles before it requires recharging.

-Yes, of course, if they were not Safe they wouldn’t be on the roads already!
+Yes, of course, if they weren’t safe they wouldn’t be on the roads already!

 Where are electric vehicle charging stations?